Stormwater

 Through the NTSWG, the TEER Program works with program partners to:

-• improve Erosion and Sediment Control practices throughout the region;
+• improve Erosion and Sediment Control practices throughout the region

-• facilitate increased adoption of Water Sensitive Urban Design;
+• facilitate increased adoption of Water Sensitive Urban Design

 • raise community awareness about how everyone can improve to stormwater quality.

-The TEER Program has recently worked with the Derwent Estuary Program the Local Government Association of Tasmania (LGAT), and several local government representatives to develop the Tasmanian Stormwater Policy Guidance and Standards for Development (TSPG).
+The TEER Program has worked with the Derwent Estuary Program, the Local Government Association of Tasmania (LGAT), and several local government representatives to develop the Tasmanian Stormwater Policy Guidance and Standards for Development (TSPG).
 The TSPG is designed to be used by councils to develop policy on stormwater management and support consistency across the state.

 Erosion and Sediment Control (E&SC)